This article was updated on February 13, 2019 to contextualize and clarify its discussion of harm reduction policies.

 But it is difficult to imagine eliminating black markets in the United States—our War on Drugs has not been particularly successful at reducing illegal drug use, and policymakers are justly wary of adding another target to its list.
 Attempts to reduce supply can also have unintended costs.
 For instance, Schnell (2017) shows that physicians are more careful in their prescribing because of the potential for diversion, such that eliminating black markets would make over-prescribing even worse.
 And two recent papers (Evans, Lieber, and Power, 2018; Alpert, Powell, and Pacula, 2018) find that the reformulation of OxyContin (a leading prescription opioid) to make it tamper resistant—and thus more difficult to abuse—simply led those dependent on these pills to switch to heroin.
 The effect was zero net change in opioid-related mortality and increases in blood-borne diseases like Hepatitis B and C (Beheshti, 2018).

 As we look for ways to prevent opioid addiction, we would also like to help those who are already addicted to these drugs.
-Unfortunately, recent research by economists suggests these efforts can have the unintended consequence of making prevention more difficult.
-New work by Packham and Wells (2018) suggests that syringe exchange programs—a staple of harm-reduction efforts—reduce HIV rates as intended but unintentionally increase opioid-related mortality by making it easier, cheaper, and safer to use heroin.
+Syringe service programs (SSPs)—a staple of harm-reduction efforts—are associated with reduced rates of HIV transmission among injectable drug users (see, e.g., Palmateer et al., 2010).
 The city of Vancouver, Canada, has experimented with safe injection sites to fight overdoses, particularly from heroin, and efforts to expand access to such facilities are underway in other Canadian cities and Baltimore, Maryland.
-The legality of such sites in the U.S. is unclear because of the federal Controlled Substances Act (as discussed in Beletsky et al. 2008), and more evidence is needed to assess their impact.
+While the legality of these sites, and a related harm reduction strategy of heroin-assisted treatment, is unclear under the federal Controlled Substances Act (as discussed in Beletsky et al. 2008 and Kilmer et al. 2018), the causal effects of these programs on many outcomes remains unknown.

 These findings suggest that harm-reduction policies—like policies in many contexts—involve tradeoffs.
-Economists have found evidence of similar unintended consequences in other public health settings, so the idea that such tradeoffs are possible is not new or unique to opioid-related legislation.
+Economists have found evidence of similar unintended consequences in other public health settings, (see, e.g., Lakdawalla, Sood, and Goldman, 2006; Chan, Hamilton, and Papageorge, 2012; Buckles and Hungerman, 2018), so the idea that such tradeoffs are possible is not new or unique to opioid-related legislation.

-We recognize that these findings strongly contrast with previous work by public health researchers that suggested few, if any, trade-offs that result from harm reduction policies.
-We believe that the research described above credibly establishes a causal effect, but given the stakes at-hand—and the impact drug abuse can have on individuals, their families, and society at-large—this is clearly an area that needs further study.
+We recognize that these findings strongly contrast with previous work by public health researchers that suggested few, if any, trade-offs that result from these harm reduction policies.
+Given the stakes at-hand—and the impact drug abuse can have on individuals, their families, and society at-large—this is clearly an area that needs further study.
 In the meantime, policymakers should acknowledge and work to mitigate any potential unintended consequences when implementing harm-reduction policies.

 Increasing access to substance abuse treatment

 Broader access to substance abuse treatment may help individuals manage their addiction and reduce the negative consequences of opioid use.
-Since treatment teaches strategies that support long-term behavioral changes, it could be more productive than the harm-reduction strategies discussed above.
+Since treatment teaches strategies that support long-term behavioral changes, it could have larger net benefits than the harm-reduction strategies discussed above.
 Doleac and Mukherjee (2018) find suggestive evidence that greater access to substance abuse treatment helps mitigate the unintended negative consequences of broadening naloxone access.
 Swensen (2015) uses the openings and closings of drug treatment centers (including methadone clinics) as shocks to drug treatment availability and finds that a 10 percent increase in facilities per capita reduces a county’s drug-induced mortality rate by 2 percent.
 Using a similar strategy, Bondurant, Lindo, and Swensen (2018) find that an increase in local treatment availability reduces both violent crime and property crime.
-Related work suggests that expanding Medicaid eligibility to low-income adults reduces crime rates; these effects appear to be driven by an increase in access to substance abuse treatment.
+Related work by Meinhofer and Witman (2018) indicates that expanding Medicaid eligibility to low-income adults increased opioid admissions to specialty treatment facilities by 18 percent.
+Other work demonstrates that recent Medicaid expansions reduced crime rates; these effects appear to be driven by an increase in access to substance abuse treatment.
 (This suggests that crime was driven by drug use, and that substance abuse treatment reduced drug use.)

 Alternatives for pain management